 - A chest x-ray classically shows a boot-shaped heart

-- EKG may show enlarged RA and RV.
+- EKG may show enlarged Right Atria and Right Ventricle.
 Check the width of QRS annually via ECG to reduce the risk of sudden cardiac death

 - Cardiac catheterization may be required in some patients to fully define the anatomy